airbnb/javascript/README.md

       constructor() {
         super();

-        // FIXME: shouldn't use a global here total = 0;
+        // FIXME: Luke - shouldn't use a global here total = 0;
       }
     }